Reviewing Biodesix (BDSX) & Its Rivals

-Biodesix (NASDAQ:BDSX – Get Rating) is one of 45 public companies in the “Medical laboratories” industry, but how does it compare to its competitors?
-We will compare Biodesix to related companies based on the strength of its analyst recommendations, risk, profitability, earnings, valuation, dividends and institutional ownership.
+Biodesix (NASDAQ:BDSX – Get Rating) is one of 45 publicly-traded companies in the “Medical Laboratories” industry, but how does it weigh in compared to its rivals?
+We will compare Biodesix to related companies based on the strength of its risk, analyst recommendations, dividends, institutional ownership, valuation, earnings and profitability.

 |Gross Revenue